 Kristy Didonato, et al. v.
 Department of Transitional Assistance, et al, (Didonato I and Didonato II), Massachusetts Housing Court Western Division.
 A hearing on the motion to amend was held on June 17, 2010.
-The court took the matter under advisement and has not yet issued a ruling.
+On December 13, 2010 the court allowed the plaintiffs' motion to amend their complaint.

 Finch, et al. v.
 Health Insurance Connector Authority, et al., Supreme Judicial Court for Suffolk County.
 This lawsuit, filed directly in the Supreme Judicial Court single justice session, challenges, under the state Equal Protection Clause, a statute enacted in August 2009 that excludes from the Commonwealth Care program, run by the Connector Authority, those individuals who are alien residents with special status (AWSS).
 Many members of the AWSS population are otherwise eligible for subsidized insurance through the Commonwealth Care program.
 Because the Commonwealth does not receive federal Medicaid funds for these individuals (unlike other members of Commonwealth Care), the Legislature effectively reduced the Connector Authority's budget by excluding this group of members.
 The Commonwealth then established a less expensive program to cover much of the AWSS population with health insurance.
 The lawsuit does not ask for retroactive relief, but seeks to have the individuals reinstated to the Commonwealth Care program.
-While no opinion on the likelihood of loss is expressed, if plaintiffs succeed on their claims, and the Legislature makes no other changes to eligibility requirements, the Commonwealth could incur more than \$100 million in additional costs for covering special status immigrants through Commonwealth Care per fiscal year.
+While no opinion on the likelihood of loss is expressed, if plaintiffs succeed on their claims, and the Legislature makes no other changes to eligibility requirements, the Commonwealth Care per fiscal year.
 This is a conservative estimate based on projected average program costs and will be refined as updated cost and enrollment information for special status immigrants becomes available.